Constraining interacting dark energy models with black hole superradiance: Model II: DE superradiance induced by DM spike

 We apply the numerical method described above to solve for the complex eigenfrequencies, $\omega = \omega_R + i\omega_I$, of the DE field.
 For a given BH mass and spin, we can determine the instability growth rate, provided by the imaginary part of the frequency $\omega_I$, as a function of the DE-DM coupling parameter $\beta$.
 Here we present an illustrative result for the $\gamma=1$ case and with benchmark spin values in Figure~\ref{fig:sr_modes}.
 The plots show the real part ($\omega_R$) and imaginary part ($\omega_I$) of the frequency for the fundamental mode, presented in units of $M^{-1}$.
 Each panel corresponds to a different value of the dimensionless BH spin parameter, $\tilde{a}$.
 As shown, for each spin value, an instability (where $\omega_I > 0$) is triggered only when the coupling $\beta$ exceeds a certain threshold.
 The growth rate then increases to a maximum before decreasing and eventually vanishing as $\beta$ becomes very large, which pushes $\omega_R$ outside the superradiance regime ($ \omega_R > m\Omega_H $).

 The physical mechanism at play is analogous to the classic ``BH bomb'' scenario, where a massive field is trapped by a reflecting mirror placed around a rotating BH~\cite{cardosoMatterKerrBlack2013}.
-In our model, the dense DM spike creates a gravitational potential well that acts as the ``mirror'', trapping the DE field modes.
+In our model, the dense DM spike creates a gravitational potential well that acts as the ``mirror'', trapping the DE field modes\footnote{{While a nonvanishing interior density (e.g., a ``corona'' configuration) can quench superradiant instabilities in the plasma-driven models~\cite{Dima:2020rzg,Wang:2022hra}, this does not apply here.
+Standard cold dark matter is strictly collisionless; particles crossing the capture radius inevitably fall into the black hole without collisional replenishment.
+This phase-space depletion guarantees a strictly empty cavity, preserving a robust instability.}}.
 The coupling strength $\beta$ controls the ``reflectivity'' of this mirror.
 A critical value of $\beta$ is required to create a potential barrier high enough to effectively trap the modes and trigger the instability.
 As $\beta$ increases further, the trapping becomes more efficient and the instability growth rate $\omega_I$ increases.
 However, a larger $\beta$ also increases the effective mass and thus the real frequency $\omega_R$.
 The instability is quenched once $\omega_R$ becomes too large and violates the superradiance condition $\omega_R < m\Omega_H$.